coreos/console-login-helper-messages/README.md

 ## Issues to figure out right now
  - have symlinks be treated like files - if a file is written where the symlink is, the symlink gets deleted and file goes in its place
+    - users can use cp --remove-destination my-motd /etc/motd to delete the symlink first, then put a file in to replace it. other option is rm /etc/motd and
+- on second run of install, symlink `/etc/motd -> /run/motd` becomes symlink `/etc/motd -> /usr/lib/motd` instead - possibly use absolute symlinks to avoid this? or remove all symlinks to clean up first
+- appropriate selinux perms for systemd units

 ## Enhancements for future
 - have upstream PAM include the "trying" functionality, use this config rather than symlinks